Upcoming in Spring 2018:

 Sept.
-21: Peace & Justice Studies Association President Michael Loadenthal will be The Baker Institute's speaker for International Day of Peace 2017.
-Loadenthal will lecture at 7 PM in Neff.
+21: Peace & Justice Studies Association President Michael Loadenthal was The Baker Institute's speaker for International Day of Peace 2017.
+Loadenthal lectured at 7 PM in Neff.
 Free event.

 Spring 2017 events:

 April 12: David Radcliff gave a lecture titled "When worlds collide: Native vs. capitalist - Reports from the front lines in the Arctic, Amazon, and Desert Southwest" at 7 PM in Good 302.
 This student-coordinated lecture was free and open to the public.

 April 7: Lissa Skitolsky spoke at 7 PM in Neff on incarceration as genocide.
 This lecture was free and open to the public, and supported by The Baker Institute for Peace & Conflict Studies in collaboration with other departments and administrative offices as part of Genocide Awareness & Action Week 2017.

 April 3: Rwandan genocide survivor Consolee Nishimwe spoke at 7 PM in Neff.
 This lecture was free and open to the public, and supported by The Baker Institute for Peace & Conflict Studies in collaboration with other departments and administrative offices as part of Genocide Awareness & Action Week 2017.